MitjaNemec/Kicad_action_plugins/README.md

 ![Measure pad to pad distance](https://raw.githubusercontent.com/MitjaNemec/Kicad_action_plugins/master/screenshots/pad2pad_animation.gif)

-This plugin has been tested with KiCad 5.1 nightly from commit b426b9e7 onward on Windows 7.
-You need to have KICAD_SCRIPTING_WXPYTHON enabled.

-This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.

-Within the plugin folder only the *.py files are required for operation.

 ## net2net min distance

 This plugin calculates the shortest distance between two tracks on different nets.
 To use, select one pad on first net and one pad on second net and run the plugin.

-This plugin has been tested with KiCad 5.1-1 on Windows 7.
-You need to have KICAD_SCRIPTING_WXPYTHON enabled.

-This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md) guide.

-Within the plugin folder only the *.py files are required for operation.

 ## Archive project